Barcode Quality Mode

 BarCodeResult[] barCodeResults = barCodeReader.readBarCodes();

-The real power of QualitySettings comes from combining a preset with targeted overrides.
+The real power of QualitySettings comes from combining:

-Example: clean CODE_128 with small modules and low quality mode.
+Example: clean CODE_128 with very small modules and a speed-first preset.

 String imagePath = "code128_clean.png";